wendyverdonk93/docs/content/payment-methods/banks/request-to-pay/payment-flow.md

     - /payment-methods/banks/direct-bank-transfer/#product-rules
 ---

-The table below shows a successful Request to Pay payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}